Throwaway59231/purpura/README.md

 - Looks much better with Windows Discord's title bar
 - Shadows for New Messages and Jump to Bottom bars, along with Message Hover buttons
 - Modals are prettier
-...and more in progress
+- More Compact "Friends" "Store" and "Stage Discovery" tabs on Friends List ...and more in progress

 ## Images